baby, it's cold outside: chicago & new york travel blog

 One random thing that never fails to fascinate me about New York: the places.
 Greenwich is pronounced "Grenich" and Houston is pronounced "House-ton."
 I have never understood this.
 I go back to Tia's apartment and we hang out drinking wine (okay, it was sparkling fruit juice) and talking until we sleep.

 DAY 7: NEW YORK

 It's a rainy day in the Big Apple, so Tia and I go to the Plaza Food Court, which is like a fancy version of Smorgasburg in the equally fancy basement of the Plaza Hotel.
-Tia gets a crepe and I get a lobster roll and clam chowder, which is kind of an aggressive breakfast move, but completely worth it.
+Tia gets a crêpe and I get a crab roll and clam chowder, which is kind of an aggressive breakfast move, but completely worth it.

 We also get a slice of green tea crêpe cake from Lady M, 20 layers of mille crêpes layered with fluffy green tea pastry cream, which I've seen on Instagram and around New York so many times but could never justify buying (friends that will validate all of your eating habits > everything).

 We meet up with Daniel again, this time in the Meatpacking District.
 The Meatpacking District is really cool, because it's so hip and high-fashion now, but a couple of decades though, these cobblestone streets were filled with blood from all of the slaughterhouses that occupied it.
 I have mixed feelings about gentrification, but you have to admit that's pretty cool.

 We stumble upon Ample Hills Creamery, which I've definitely been recommended before, or seen on a BuzzFeed list, and despite the 40°F weather, Tia and I split an ice cream flight (anotha one).